justinchoi001/liferay-learn-0/commerce/developer/tutorial/implementing-a-new-basic-payment-method/README.md

 		}
     ```

-    >This is where we have defined our custom payment logic.
+    >This is where custom payment logic will be implemented.

 1. `public boolean isProcessPaymentEnabled()`